 - Participate in Internal Program Review Committee (IPRC) and Program Advisory Committee (PAC) meetings;

 - Attend meetings to provide administrative support such as the recording and distributing of meeting minutes when requested by direct supervisor or designate

 - Adhere to the policies and procedures that are consistent with CTSCCC philosophy and Ministry requirements;

 - Participate on suitability interviews when requested by direct supervisor or designate

 - Attend student appeals when requested by direct supervisor or designate

 College diploma in a office administration or a medical field preferred but not required.

 Office administration experience and customer service experience is preferred but not required.
 Preference will also be given to candidates that have a medical background.

 - Private Career Colleges Act

-- Accessibility of Ontarians Disability Act – customer service standard
+- Accessibility for Ontarians with Disabilities Act – customer service standard

 - Clerical and administrative procedures